Gov. Cooper announces end to curfew, changes to restrictions affecting bars, high school sports - Salisbury Post

 Gov. Cooper announces end to curfew, changes to restrictions affecting bars, high school sports

-Gov. Roy Cooper announced Wednesday the state will carefully ease some of its COVID-19 restrictions starting at 5 p.m.
+Gov. Roy Cooper announced Wednesday the state will ease some of its COVID-19 restrictions starting at 5 p.m.
 Friday

 “Today’s action is a show of confidence and trust, but we must remain cautious.
 People are losing their loved ones each day,” Cooper said in a news release.
 “We must keep up our guard.
 Many of us are weary, but we cannot let the weariness win.
 Now is the time to put our strength and resilience to work so that we can continue to turn the corner and get through this.”

 The new executive order lifts the modified stay at home order, which includes a 10 p.m. curfew.
 The number of people who may gather indoors will increase from 10 to 25, while 50 remains the limit for outdoors.
 The curfew on the sale of alcohol for onsite consumption will be moved from 9 p.m. to 11 p.m.
 Bars are among the businesses that can now open for patrons.
-Outdoor venues, including high school football stadiums, will have increased capacity indoors and outdoors.
+Outdoor sporting venues, including high school football stadiums, will have increased capacity.

 The new executive order has two general categories of occupancy restrictions: 30% capacity and 50% capacity.
 Because indoor spaces have a higher risk of spread for COVID-19, indoor facilities in the 30% category may not exceed 250 people per indoor room or indoor space.